ali-izhar/machine-learning/Theory/Clustering/README.md

 ```

 ## Choosing the Number of Clusters $(K)$
 The number of clusters $K$ is a hyperparameter of the K-means algorithm.
 It is chosen by the data scientist, and it is not learned by the algorithm.
-There are two main methods for choosing $K$:

 ### Elbow Method
 The elbow method is a heuristic for choosing $K$ based on the distortion of the dataset.
 The distortion is computed for different values of $K$, and the value of $K$ at which the distortion starts to decrease more slowly is chosen.
 The name "elbow method" comes from the shape of the plot of distortion vs. $K$, which resembles an elbow.